jthomerson/cloudformation-template-for-lambda-backed-api-gateway-with-dynamodb/README.md

 ## Why?

 Because it can be really tough getting all of this set up on your own.
+There are a number of examples of individual pieces, but I couldn't find examples of how to wire all of them together.

+The goal of this repo is that you can have a single repo that contains the Lambda code for the service, as well as the configuration for provisioning the service.
+The hope is that you could add automated unit testing, and if that passed, the same repo could build your dev environment, potentially run integration tests, and then either automatically or manually deploy the API.
+Automating all of this will greatly simplify things if your desire is to build self-contained serverless microservices.

 ## How to Use It